rayacooper/helloworld/README.md

 x* A user should be able to click the 'Login' button. x* This should fetch the user's information from the database.
-  * This should direct the user to the dashboard.
-* A user should be able to click the 'Register' button.
+  * This should direct the user to the dashboard. x* A user should be able to click the 'Register' button.
   * This should create a new user in the database with a username, password and profile picture (You can use https://robohash.org/ to generate the pictures).
   * This should send the new user information to the frontend.
   * This should direct the user to the dashboard.